WallStreetMojo

 Closing stock or inventory is the amount that a company still has on its hand at the end of a financial period.
 This inventory may include products that are getting processed or are produced but not sold.
 On a broad level, it includes raw material, work in progress, and finished goods—the units of closing stock help in determining the total amount.

 However, for a larger business, this is often impossible.
-Improvement in the inventory management software and other technologies are helping curb this problem.
+Improvements in inventory management software and other technologies are helping curb this problem.
+Irrespective of the size of the organization, the precise documentation of the cost of acquiring raw materials and the cost of production plays a significant role in closing stock calculation.

 Closing Stock Formula

-Below is the formula to calculate closing stock
+Below is the formula for closing stock calculation:

 Closing Stock Formula (Ending) = Opening Stock + Purchases – Cost of Goods Sold.